 Recommendation for Executive Action

-Comments: In May 2016, the Deputy Secretary of Defense issued a memo to the congressional defense committees that revalidated the program's current procurement profile.
+Comments: As of October 2016, DOD has undertaken multiple efforts to re-evaluate the F-35 warfighting requirements.
+The Deputy Secretary of Defense issued a memo in May 2016 to the congressional defense committees that revalidated the program's current procurement profile.
 However, the memo noted that there are a number of factors that will need to be analyzed to fully re-evaluate the F-35 warfighting requirements including production and sustainment costs, force structure, and DOD's ability to achieve strategic and operational objectives under its current plans.
-As a result, the department is undertaking multiple efforts to re-evaluate the F-35 warfighting requirements.
-This is an ongoing analysis and a date of completion for this effort is still to be determined.
+As of May 2017, the Department was in the process of conducting an affordability analysis and preparing a final response.
+The final response is expected to be completed in the summer of 2017.

 Recommendation: As DOD plans to significantly increase F-35 procurement funding over the next 5 years, the Secretary of Defense should conduct an affordability analysis of the program's current procurement plan that reflects various assumptions about future technical progress and funding availability.